-Multi-drug resistant (MDR) pathogens are a concerning health problem worldwide that will seriously compromise many medical procedures, from routine to life-saving treatments ^[1].
+Multi-drug resistant (MDR) pathogens are a concerning health problem worldwide that will seriously compromise many medical procedures, from routine to life-saving treatments.
 Thus, the demand for novel antibacterial drugs with new mode of action is urgent.
-In this context, antimicrobial peptides (AMPs) have received considerable attention as potential lead compounds for the development of new antibiotics, however, they are often limited by cytotoxic activity and possible non-specific or even undesired interactions within the host's body ^[2].
-By contrast, the proline-rich antimicrobial peptides (PrAMPs) has potent antimicrobial activity against some of the most alarming bacterial species for MDR infections, such as Klebsiella pneumoniae, Acinetobacter baumanni and Escherichia coli [1, 3] and, at the same time, they are generally characterized by a low cytotoxic profile ^[3].
-One reason for this might be that, unlike many AMPs, PrAMPs do not kill bacteria mainly by damaging their membranes ^[4], but rather they enter the bacterial cytosol using primarily the inner membrane transporters SbmA, and to a minor extent the MdtM complex ^[5].
-Once inside the bacterial cell, many PrAMPs cause a lethal inhibition of protein synthesis by targeting mainly the ribosome ^[6].
-Derivatives of the mammalian PrAMPs Bac7 and Tur1A, as well as of the insect PrAMPs oncocin, pyrrhocoricin, metalnikowin and apdidaecin, share overlapping binding sites located within the exit tunnel of the ribosome ^[7].
-These PrAMPs inhibit protein synthesis either by blocking the binding of the aminoacyl-tRNA to the peptidyltransferaese center during translation elongation ^[7c, 8], or by trapping the decoding release factors on the ribosome during the translation termination phase [7a, 9].
+In this context, antimicrobial peptides (AMPs) have received considerable attention as potential lead compounds for the development of new antibiotics, however, they are often limited by cytotoxic activity and possible non-specific or even undesired interactions within the host's body.
+By contrast, the subclass of proline-rich antimicrobial peptides (PrAMPs) has potent antimicrobial activity against some of the most alarming bacterial species for MDR infections, such as Klebsiella pneumoniae, Acinetobacter baumannii and Escherichia coli^[1,3] and, at the same time, they are generally characterized by a low cytotoxic profile.
+The pathogeneral species for this might be that, unlike many AMPs, PrAMPs do not kill bacteria by damaging their membranes, [4] but rather enter the bacterial cytosol using primarily the inner membrane transporters SbmA, and to a minor extent the MdtM complex.
+[5] Once inside the bacterial cell, many PrAMPs cause a lethal inhibition of protein synthesis by targeting mainly the ribosome.
+[6] Derivatives of the mammalian PrAMPs Bac7 and Tur1 A, as well as of the insect PrAMPs oncocin, pyrrhocoricin, metalnikowin and apdidaecin, share overlapping binding sites located within the exit tunnel of the ribosome.
+[7] These PrAMPs inhibit protein synthesis either by blocking the binding of the aminoacyl-tRNA to the peptidyl-transferase center during translation elongation, [7c,8] or by trapping the decoding release factors on the ribosome during the translation termination phase.

-Many studies reduced the length of PrAMPs to lower the cost of synthesis while maintaining their antimicrobial properties ^[10].
+Many studies reduced the length of PrAMPs to lower the cost of synthesis while maintaining their antimicrobial properties.
 Other studies have characterized fragments, derivatives or dendrimers of PrAMPs by often modifying their amino acid sequence by one or few residues.
-In addition, the rational design of new PrAMPs was reported (see for example ^[11]).
-Synthetic peptide arrays on cellulose support also known as SPOT synthesis (see ^[12]) allows the easy production of peptide libraries and was successfully applied to insect-derived PrAMPs to broaden their spectrum of activity and improve their antimicrobial properties compared with their native molecules ^[13].
+In addition, the rational design of new PrAMPs was reported (see for example 111).
+Synthetic peptide arrays on cellulose support also known as SPOT synthesis (see 122) allows the easy production of peptide libraries and was successfully applied to insect-derived PrAMPs to broaden their spectrum of activity and improve their antimicrobial properties compared with their native molecules.
+133

-Bac5 is a bovine proline-rich cathelicidin, whose mode of action was recently described ^[6f].
-Bac5 fragments inhibit bacterial protein synthesis ^[6f] and are mostly active against Gram-negative pathogens ^[14], including E. coli, A. baumannii and Salmonella enterica ser. typhimurium ^[11b, 14].
-The N-terminal 1-17 fragment of Bac5 retained antimicrobial activity and the same overall mechanism of action to inhibit protein synthesis as other PrAMPs ^[11b].
-However, because of the lack of homology between Bac5 and other PrAMPs, as well as the absence of a structure of Bac5 on the ribosome, it has remained unclear which residues of Bac5 are critical for its translational inhibitory activity.
+Bac5 is a bovine proline-rich cathelicidin, whose mode of action was recently described.
+Bac5 fragments inhibit bacterial protein synthesis and are mostly active against Gramnegative pathogens, including E. coli, A. baumannii and Salmonella enterica ser. typhimurium.
+The N-terminal 1-17 fragment of Bac5 retained antimicrobial activity and the same overall mechanism of action to inhibit protein synthesis as other PrAMPs.
+However, because of the lack of homology between Bac5 and other PrAMPs, as well as the absence of a structure of